 Mission and Goals

-Student Affairs plays a significant role in preparing Michigan Tech graduates to make a difference in our world.
+Student Affairs and Advancement plays a significant role in preparing Michigan Tech graduates to make a difference in our world.
 We seek direction from our mission, vision, and values to provide innovative student-centered activities, programs and services; promote civic engagement and responsibility; and develop strong leadership and team-building capabilities, critical thinking, and ethical awareness.

 We prepare students to create the future and we make their success our highest priority.

 The success of Michigan Tech students is the most important measure of our progress.
 Given this, we are committed to inspiring: